-Thank you very much for this question.
-I think a good step towards that would be electing me.
-Speaking seriously, what I would do to foster having younger persons come into ICANN would be, of course, to try to engage with them with the Global Stakeholder Engagement Team and also with the RALOs.
-I think that Alan said something that is key to this exercise.
-He spoke about individuals that can be champions, and I do agree with him on that.
-I think that we need to look at groups of persons and identify the champions within those groups of persons to pull them in literally to the ICANN ecosystem, to the ICANN environment.
+Speaking seriously, what I would do to foster having younger persons coming to ICANN would be of course to try to engage with them with the global stakeholder engagement team and also with the RALOs.
+I think that Alan said something that is key to this exercise, and he spoke about individuals that can be champions.
+I do agree with him on that.
+I think that we need to look at groups of persons and identify the champions within those group of persons, to pull them in literally to the ICANN ecosystem, to the ICANN environment.

-But we should continue to do what has been already going on in the At-Large Outreach Strategy and I think that the team that takes care of outreach within the At-Large has done a tremendous and a very good work engaging with universities.
-We have a lot of people that is teaching in universities so I would definitely try to facilitate the work of those teachers in universities and in communities that have this fresh blood that we all need within ICANN to foster the participation of younger people.
+But we should do what has, we should continue to do what has been already going on in the At-Large outreach strategy.
+I think that the team that takes care of outreach has done a tremendous and very good work engaging with universities.
+We have a lot of people that is teaching in universities.
+So I will definitely try to facilitate the work of those teachers in universities and in communities that have these fresh look that we all need within ICANN to foster the participation of younger people.

-So far we have the Fellowship program and the NextGen program which have proven to be an excellent way of having new blood brought into ICANN.
+I mean, so far we have the Fellowship Program which has proven to be an excellent way of having new blood brought into ICANN.
 I am an example of that.
-I came to ICANN through the Fellowship program so I think that we should definitely continue to foster those kind of programs.
-We can do better.
-We need to look at other ways of bringing in new people and, as I said, this is the [image] of having the same people over and over again in leadership positions.
-I think it's a two-way street.
-It's not only something that you can attribute to the community itself because there is, of course, some need of experience and willingness to work but also it is a little bit of our fault in not being able to pull in new people.
+I came to ICANN through the Fellowship Program.
+I think we should definitely continue to foster those kind of programs.

-I guess we need to strike a balance between experience and freshness, and for that we need to explore new ways of engaging with end users across all regions because we need new blood from not only developing regions but also from developed regions, from developed countries, that need to be literally the next generation that leads ICANN to its next phase.
+What we can do better, we need to look at other ways of bringing in new people, and as I said, this is image of having the same people over and over again in leadership positions, I think it's a two-way street.
+It is not only something that you can attribute to the community itself, because there is of course some need of experience and willingness to work.
+But also it is a little bit of hard work in not being able to pull in new people.
+I guess we need to strike a balance between experience and freshness and for that we need to explore new ways of engaging with end users across all regions, because we need new blood from not only developing regions but also from developed regions, from developed countries, that need to be literally the next generation that leads ICANN to its next phase.
 Thank you.